kitfist0/ComposeFlashlight/README.md

  * Uses [Data Store](https://developer.android.com/topic/libraries/architecture/datastore) as data storage solution
  * Uses [Hilt](https://dagger.dev/hilt/) for dependency injection

-## Development setup

-First off, you require the latest Android Studio 4.2 Canary to be able to build the app.
-This is because the project is written in [Jetpack Compose](https://developer.android.com/jetpack/compose) (more on that below).

 ## Contributions

 If you've found an error in this sample, please file an issue.